Swizpig/ZGloom/README.md

 # In-game music

-ZGloom can now add in-game music uning any module that XMP can play.
+ZGloom can now add in-game music using any module that XMP can play.
 Put the mods in the sfxs folder and add "song_blitz.mod" or whatever the module name is to the script.
 Multiple song_ commands are allowed, allowing per-level music.

 # TODO